arduino-libraries/MKRNB/docs/api.md

 #### Returns
 int : Returns 0 if the PIN is valid, returns -1 if it is not.

-### `checkPIN()`
+### `checkPUK()`

 #### Description

-Queries the SIM card with a PIN number to see if it is valid.
+Queries the SIM card with a PUK and PIN number to see if it is valid.

 #### Syntax

 ```
-pin.checkPIN(PIN)
+pin.checkPIN(PUK, PIN)

 ```

 #### Parameters
-PIN : String with the PIN number to check
+- PIN : String with the PIN number to check
+- PUK : String with the PUK number to check

 #### Returns
-int : Returns 0 if the PIN is valid, returns -1 if it is not.
+int : Returns 0 if it is valid, returns -1 if it is not.

 ### `changePIN()`